IGvidhyapathi/Meet/readme.md

 This Project is hosted using vercel(https://vidhyapathimeetapp.vercel.app/)

-Thnaks for Javascript Mastery for this amazing project
+Thanks for Javascript Mastery for this amazing project

 #